Code-Institute-Submissions/Milestone-Project-112/README.md

 * To make GYM CITY look premium and reliable to the customer
 * To create an aesthetically pleasing and easy to navigate webpage for the customer
 * Easy for the customer to sign up
-* To make a responsive and eyecatching website across all devices
+* To make a responsive and eye catching website across all devices

 ## User Stories

 1. I am a user who would like to sign up to GYM CITY to begin my fitness journey
-1. I am a user who is currrently a member of another gym looking at what GYM CITY has to offer instead
+1. I am a user who is currently a member of another gym looking at what GYM CITY has to offer instead
 1. I am a manager of a different gym looking at what the competition has to offer
 1. I am a user who primarily uses a mobile phone and would like the website to function and look good on my mobile
 1. I am a user who is trying to find out the locations of GYM CITY in the UK